jacalvache/intro_biostatistics/README.md

 # intro_biostatistics
-Course repository: Introduction to biostatistics
+Course repository: Introduction to biostatistics (with emphasis on interpretation) Universidad del Cauca